 Sweet Baby Girl's long shelf-life, marvelous taste and disease resistance have made it a new favorite for fitting into smaller gardens and producing bountiful bunches of fruit right up until first frost in containers and in the garden.
 Kids of all ages love it.
 Right after shooting this photograph of some of the 150 we picked on February 8th, my employees and I ate the fruits.
 Every single one.

-Yellow Submarine ($5.50) 70 days.
-(Ch) (E) My new favorite!
-Similar in appearance to Yellow Pear but with a deep, rich flavor and excellent texture, Yellow Submarine is replacing Yellow Pear for many gardeners who long for this beguiling shape and color but with big yummy tomatoey taste.
+Similar in appearance to Yellow Pear but with a deep, rich, very sweet flavor and excellent texture, Yellow Submarine is replacing Yellow Pear for many gardeners who long for this beguiling shape and color but with big, scrumptious old-time tomatoey taste.
 Now the cutest little tomato also has great big flavor!

 Back: See available varieties